MalteWillmes/IsoFishR/README.md

 Data reduction and analysis of 87Sr/86Sr isotope ratios obtained via laser-ablation mass spectrometry.
 The aim of this application is to provide a rapid, reliable, and reproducible data reduction and analysis tool, that can be applied across disciplines.

+There is a bug that prevents the app from running with the newest shiny version.
+Please use shiny 1.0.5 until we have fixed the bug.
+You can install specific package versions with the following commands: library (devtools) install_version("shiny", version = "1.0.5", repos = "http://cran.us.r-project.org")

 Requirements
 - R version 3.2 or higher.
 Download at https://www.r-project.org/
 - Rstudio (optional but recommended).
 Download at https://www.rstudio.com/